 It is no longer an issue of personal comfort; there are chronic possible issues at stake.
 Look out for symptoms like indigestion, heartburn, and acid reflux, which could be subtle but very urgent calls for professional assessment.

-On top of these, the existence of comorbidities presenting before a case like sleep apnea or GERD makes the need for medical attention a priority since no concern of change in posture, distortion in spine alignment, skin irritation, or pressure sores is trivial.
+In addition, the existence of comorbidities presenting before a case like sleep apnea or GERD makes the need for medical attention a priority since no concern of change in posture, distortion in spine alignment, skin irritation, or pressure sores is trivial.